Ben Wanger: College

-Wanger first attended Yale University ('19), graduating with a degree in economics and environmental engineering.
+Wanger first attended Yale University, where he graduated in 2019 with a degree in economics and environmental engineering.
 Playing for the Yale Bulldogs, he was primarily a first baseman and a pitcher.
 In his sophomore year in 2017 he batted .317/.415/.610(4th in the Ivy League) with 8 home runs (4th) and led the League with 48 RBIs.
 He was named 2017 American Baseball Coaches Association/Rawlings NCAA Division I Northeast All-Region First Team, New England Intercollegiate Baseball Association (NEIBA) Division I All-New England First Team, a unanimous All-Ivy First Team selection, and a first-team All-American (D-I) by the Jewish Sports Review.
 In 2018, on the mound, he was 2-0 with six saves (2nd in the league) and an 0.90 ERA (leading the league), as in 30 innings over 16 games he gave up 21 hits and struck out 32 batters.
 He was named All-Ivy First Team as a relief pitcher, All-Ivy Second Team as a first baseman, and 2018 NEIBA Division I All-New England Third Team.
 After the 2018 season, he played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League.
 Wanger suffered a serious hamstring injury in the fourth game of his senior season in 2019, which caused him to have season-ending surgery and redshirt.

 In 2019-20 he attended the University of Southern California, where he was a graduate student in the Marshall School of Business studying for a Master in Science in Entrepreneurship and Innovation while hoping to work in the renewable energy sector.
 During the pandemic-shortened season in 2020 Wanger batted .410 (5th in the Pac-12)/.500/.564, and was also the USC Trojans’ closer, and had three saves (2nd) and a 0.00 ERA in six appearances.
 He was named Collegiate Baseball Newspaper All-America second-team.

-Wanger then attended the University of Miami as a graduate student at the Herbert Business School, earning a Master of Science in International Business.
+Wanger then attended the University of Miami as a graduate student at the Herbert Business School, earning a Master of Science in international business.
 He pitched in relief for the Miami Hurricanes in 2021.
 Prior to the season, Collegiate Baseball Newspaper named him a preseason Second-Team All-American.
 In March 2021 he had minor surgery to remove bone chips from his elbow, and he was back on the mound two months later.

 Professional career

 In 2021, Wanger pitched for the Lancaster Barnstormers of the independent Atlantic League of Professional Baseball.
-He made 15 appearances for the team, posting a 5.67 ERA with 31 strikeouts in 27.0 innings pitched.
+He made 15 appearances for the team, posting a 5.67 ERA with 31 strikeouts in 27 innings pitched.
 He became a free agent following the season.

 On March 9, 2022, Wanger re-signed with the Barnstormers for the 2022 season.
-Wanger appeared in only two games for the Barnstormers, struggling immensely to a 16.88 ERA with 2 strikeouts in 2.2 innings of work.
+Wanger appeared in only two relief appearances and pitched only 2 2/3 innings for the Barnstormers, with 2 strikeouts and giving up six hits and five runs.
 With Lancaster, he won the Atlantic League championship.